eduvpn/documentation/WIREGUARD.md

 ### Open Issues

-Test case: we are connecting over IPv4 to the WireGuard server, over the connection that has an MTU of 1460.
-Then we test with an SSH session over IPv6.

 - Setting the MTU _only_ in the client configuration seems to be sufficient, but why is that?
 - Do we need any "clamping" or "MSS" fixes?
 And how does that exactly work?
+  For TCP only?
+What about UDP?
+Does it only apply to traffic coming through the VPN?
 - Can we lower the WireGuard server's MTU without breaking clients that do not specify and MTU?
 - What if we have VPN tunnels running on top of each other?
 That will not work